adacayi/java_basics/src/main/java/com/sanver/basics/module/readme.md

     A `uses` module directive specifies a service used by this module—making the module a service consumer.

     A **service** is an object of a class that implements the interface or extends the abstract class specified in the uses directive.
+Technically, it can be a concrete class as well.

     We might require a module that provides a service we want to consume, but that service implements an interface from one of its transitive dependencies.

     Instead of forcing our module to require all transitive dependencies just in case, we use the uses directive to add the required interface to the module path.
     ```
-    module com.client.myservicelient {
+    module com.example.consumer {
         requires com.company.myservice;
         uses com.company.myservice.MyService;
     }